-These are some juvenile trout at the trout farm.
+Some of the juvenile trout at the farm.
 They are 2-4months old.
 They let us feed the adult trout.
 It was amazing how these huge fish would frenzy and jump out of the water to get the food.

-There were so many dogs and cats at the trout farm and Naomi loved them all.
-This is one of the saint bernard pups that the girls really liked.
+There were so many dogs and cats at the farm and Naomi loved them all.
+This saint bernard puppy tried to follow the girls around.

 This is a tree sculpture near the amazing artisan's market in El Bolson.
-The market was great with good (and safe) food and a great collection of incredibly cheap crafts.
+The market was dusty, but not too crowded with good (and safe) food and a great collection of incredibly cheap crafts.
 El Bolson is at an elevation of 4000 ft whereas Bariloche is 7000ft so even though it's farther south, it's soo-o much hotter!

 This is Rio Azul outside of El Bolson.
 To get to this vista the tour bus drove up a dusty dirt road quite a distance, through a "barrio" of the town with homes that were missing doors and windows.
 The tour guide joked that "all these people have such nasty homes with cars that are nicer than mine!"

 This is really a beautiful part of the world.
-I just signed the children up for a week of spanish emersion.
+I just signed the children up for a week of Spanish immersion.
 The 20 hours of childcare will be useful while we try and find an apartment. ....